Cycling's 'domestiques': Meet the ultimate team player

 From dropping back and offering their leader a slipstream to catching and reeling in breakaway riders, none of their physical exertions are for personal gain.

-The term was first coined as an insult in 1911 by Tour de France founder Henri Desgrange after cyclist Maurice Brocco failed to finish any of his six Tours between 1908-1914.
+The term was first coined as an insult in 1911 by Tour de France founder Henri Desgrange.

+Cyclist Maurice Brocco -- who failed to finish any of his six Tours between 1908-1914 -- lost time on the fifth stage in 1911, thus ending his hopes of winning.

+The following day, he sacrificed himself and dropped back to help fellow rider François Faber, who was on the verge of being eliminated due to his slow pace.

 Desgrange -- then also a chief judge -- originally planned to disqualify Brocco but decided against it through fear the cyclist would appeal to world cycling's ruling body.